JKevinXu/github-blog/_posts/2025-04-07-amazon-q-business-capabilities-limitations.md

 Q plugin -> OpenAPI schema -> API Gateway -> Lambda -> DeepSeek model hosted in Bedrock serverless mode

 During develop testing, there were 2 issues:
-(1) The DeepSeek R1 model API call latency varys between 30 seconds to 60 seconds, which can result in Q App run timeout.
+(1) The DeepSeek R1 model API call latency varys between 30 seconds to 90 seconds, which can result in Q App run timeout.
 (2) The DeepSeek R1 model reasoning output prompt did not show up in the Q output.
 It was simplified by Q orchestration layer.

+We are adding another method for reasoning

 ## Can and Cannot
 ### What Q App can do